Direct Answer:

 Why Is Cartagena Colombia's Top Beach Investment Market?

-With 2.4 million annual visitors (up 22% since 2022), 8-12% annual rental yields, and strong price appreciation, Cartagena is experiencing unprecedented real estate momentum in 2026.
+With 2.4 million annual visitors (up 22% since 2022), 8-12% annual rental yields, and property prices ranging from $150,000 to $600,000 across eight distinct neighborhoods, Cartagena is Colombia's top coastal investment market in 2026 (Source: DANE, 2025).
 The city attracts 2.4 million international visitors annually (up 22% since 2022), with tourism recovery complete and accelerating.
 This creates strong fundamentals for vacation rental (Airbnb/VRBO) investors: occupancy rates in peak season (Dec–Mar) exceed 85%, and average daily rates have increased 18% year-over-year.
+For a broader view of rental yields across Colombia, including how Cartagena compares to Medellín and Cali, see our dedicated yield analysis.

 The city's economy is diversified.
 Tourism generates ~$3.2 billion annually for the region.
 The port of Cartagena is Colombia's largest by container volume.
 A major convention center expansion opened in 2024, driving business travel and group bookings.
 Young professionals are relocating for remote work (digital nomad hub), creating demand for luxury furnished apartments.